 We do not round up in our calculation, so if your GPA was 2.98, your application would have been disqualified.

 Graduate Degrees: After the initial GPA calculation to ensure compliance with the GPA cut-off (minimum 3.0 GPA), an additional 0.2 will be added to the undergraduate GPA.
 For example, if your undergraduate GPA is 3.3 and you have a graduate degree, your final GPA for consideration would be 3.5.
-Your graduate degree must be conferred and NOSM must have received your final transcript indicating graduation by January 4 of the potential enrolment year to be considered for the 0.2 addition.
+Your graduate degree must be conferred and OMSAS must have received your final transcript indicating graduation by December 1 of the application year to be considered for the 0.2 addition.

 2. Did you represent yourself well on the Autobiographic Sketch/Admissions Questionnaire?